Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • On average, 250 resumes are sent in response to a job posting.

-• Following a referral from a team member, an applicant is 85 times more certain to be recruited.
+• Following a referral from a team member, an applicant is 85 times more likely to be recruited.

 Data on Hiring Length